-As dementia advances in the minds of our loved ones, their perceptions warp and, unfortunately, misinform.
-Hallucinations and delusions are symptoms of Alzheimer’s disease and related dementia, and it is vital for caregivers to understand what they are, and how to cope.
+As dementia advances in the minds of our loved ones, their perceptions warp.
+Because hallucinations and delusions are symptoms of Alzheimer’s disease and dementia, it is vital for caregivers to understand what they are and how to cope.

 With certain types of dementia, such as Parkinson’s disease dementia and Lewy body dementia, hallucinations are more common.
 Hallucinations are also seen in Alzheimer’s disease, but what exactly is the individual experiencing when they hallucinate?
 Hallucinations are the senses being wrong about what’s real.
 They are most often sights and sounds that do not exist outside the hallucinating person’s perception.
 Other senses can also be tricked by hallucinations like feeling something touching one’s skin when nothing is actually there.
 Typical hallucinations include hearing voices, seeing flashing lights, or watching bugs crawling on the floor.

 Hallucinations are false feelings; delusions are false beliefs.
 For example, a person with dementia might believe that workers in a nursing home are poisoning meals or stealing.
 Delusions can be frustrating and difficult to deal with because they affect how someone with dementia relates to others.
 (Remember not to take offense because the behavior is caused by the disease.)

-More generally, delusions take the form of paranoia, a general sense in someone that people are lying, acting in bad faith, or conspiring.
+More generally, delusions take the form of paranoia.
+It can give the patient a sense that people are lying, acting in bad faith, or conspiring against them.
 Paranoia can come without any logical reasoning, and worsens as someone’s memory deteriorates.

 Hallucinations and delusions can be the result of the changes that dementia causes in the brain, but there are several other potential causes.
 Too much stimulation in the environment (noise, people, and other distractions), unfamiliar places and people, a variation in routine, and interactions between medications can all contribute to hallucinations and delusions.